seanie12/blog/_posts/2021-01-30-Cantor-Set.md

 $\therefore p$ is a limit point of $P$.
  $$\tag*{$\square$}$$
 (4) The sum of the lengths of the intervals removed is 1.
+In other words the Cantor set $P$ is measure zero set with respect to Lebesque measure.

 <*proof*>
 $$